Hypercubers/hypercubing.xyz/docs/leaderboards/rules.md

 - Macros are **not** allowed.
     - Exception: macros consisting of a single move [STM][stm] are allowed, provided that they are created during the solve or demonstrated in the video before the solve starts.
 - Piece filters are allowed.
-- All speedsolves require video evidence, such as a screen recording.
+- All speedsolves require video evidence, such as an uninterrupted screen recording.
     - The video must include scrambling the puzzle.
 When using Hyperspeedcube, the statusbar must be visible with the text "Scrambled fully."
     - A timer must be visible on the screen during the solve.
 Timers built into the puzzle software are preferred.
         - Exceptions may be made for certain puzzle programs (such as Nan Ma's 11-cell) that have an integrated timer.
 On-screen timer is still recommended.